2020 July Featured in NARROW magazine for my LGBTQ+IA activism in ST. Augustine, FL https://en.calameo.com/read/00380868237a0297a47ca

-2019 November Assistant Musical Director & percussionist/drummer, Old Man and the Old Moon, Flagler College Theater Arts Department
+2019 November Assistant Director of Foley sound & percussionist/drummer, Old Man and the Old Moon, Flagler College Theater Arts Department

 2018-2019 commissioned by The Jacksonville Dance Theatre original music, premiere Spring 2019.